Qutenza 179 mg cutaneous patch

 Injury, poisoning and procedural complications

-Burns second degree, accidental exposure (including eye pain, eye and throat irritation and cough)
+Application site burns (including second-and third-degree burns), accidental exposure (including eye pain, eye and throat irritation and cough)

 Description of selected adverse reactions